Raku/doc/README.md

 ## Building the HTML documentation

+Install dependencies by running the following in the checkout directory:

+    panda installdeps .       # if you use panda zef --depsonly install .  # if you use zef

+If you use [`rakudobrew`](https://github.com/tadzik/rakudobrew), also run the following, to update the shims for installed executables:

+    rakudobrew rehash

+In addition to the Perl 6 dependencies, you need to have `graphviz` installed, which on Debian you can do by running

+    sudo apt-get install graphviz

 To build the documentation web pages, simply run

     $ make html

-In addition to the Perl 6 dependencies, you need to have `graphviz` installed.

-Also install Pod::To::BigPage i.e. panda install Pod::To::BigPage then copy ~/.rakudobrew/moar-nom/install/share/perl6/site/bin/pod2onepage to ~/.rakudobrew/bin/

 After the pages have been generated, you can view them on your local computer by starting the included `app.pl` program: